RenovoSolutions/Scripts-n-stuff/CryptoTrip/readme.md

+Note: Currently deprecated with the release of CryptoWall 4.0 -- will revisit at a later date

 Setup:
 *Requires that samba is running with full_audit configured to log to /var/log/samba/audit.log
 *Full audit must be logging pwrite (for writes) and chmod (when files are created, in case the file is encrypted then replaced)